opensearch-project/opensearch-api-specification/DEVELOPER_GUIDE.md

 This repository includes a custom Smithy trait `@vendorExtensions` and accompanying build extension to add metadata that are not supported by Smithy in the form of OpenAPI Vendor Extensions.
 This trait is used to add the following metadata:
 - `x-operation-group`: Used to group operations into API Actions.
-- `x-version-added`: Denote the version when the operation/parameter was added to OpenSearch.
+- `x-version-added`: OpenSearch version when the operation/parameter was added.
-- `x-version-removed`: Denote the version when the operation/parameter was removed from OpenSearch.
+- `x-version-removed`: OpenSearch version when the operation/parameter was removed.
-- `x-version-deprecated`: Denote the version when the operation/parameter was deprecated in OpenSearch.
+- `x-version-deprecated`: OpenSearch Version when the operation/parameter was deprecated.
-- `x-deprecation-description`: Denote the reason for deprecation of the operation/parameter.
+- `x-deprecation-description`: Reason for deprecation and guidance on how to prepare for the next major version.
+- `x-serialize: "bulk"`: Denotes that request body should be serialized as bulk data.
-- `x-data-type`: Denote the actual data-type of the parameter.
-This extension is used where certain data-type is not supported by Smithy (like `time`), or not supported in certain context (like `enum` and `list` as path parameters).
+- `x-data-type`: Denotes the actual data-type of the parameter.
+This extension is used where certain data-type is not supported by Smithy (like `time`), or not supported in certain context (like `enum` and `list` as **path** parameters).
-- `x-enum-options`: Denote the list of options for an `enum` parameter.
+- `x-enum-options`: List of options for an `enum` **path** parameter.
+- `x-string-pattern`: Actual regex pattern for a **path** parameter.
+This is used to override the pattern used to circumvent URI Conflict errors.
+- `x-overloaded-param`: Denotes that the parameter is overloaded with another parameter.
+This is used in `/_nodes/{node_id}` operation where you can also treat `{node_id}` as `{metric}`.
+Future operations should avoid this situation because it is bad API design.
+See [Client Generator Guide](./CLIENT_GENERATOR_GUIDE.md#overloaded-name) for more info.
+- `x-ignorable: "true"`: Denotes that the operation should be ignored by the client generator.
+This is used in operation groups where some operations have been replaced by newer ones, but we still keep them in the specs because the server still supports them.

 ```smithy
 use opensearch.openapi#vendorExtensions